boto/boto3-legacy/docs/source/design/resource_objects.rst

 * Tried JSON, but it was too verbose & didn't work well for logic issues
 * Started a DSL, but quickly fell down the "don't-want-to-design-a-crappy-language" pithole & abandoned
+* Implemented everything as a declarative Python interface

+    * Judged to be too much effort to maintain
+    * Too Django-like

+* Back to JSON, but now just covering the 80% simple cases

+    * Where custom logic will be needed, we'll extend (or delegate) with custom code
+    * This won't prevent SDK drift, but much of it can be shared

 Where To Go From Here
 =====================

-* The "attributes on classes" approach sounds the most promising at the moment

-    * Since it'll for-sure work
-    * Gets the SDK functional sooner
-    * Tooling can be developed later as we have time

 * Documentation is still huge & unsolved